 helm upgrade aginity-premium .

-The deployment typically takes about three minutes.
+The deployment typically takes about three minutes, during which time you may see pods restarting.
 You can check the status of the deployment:

 Once all of the containers in the deployment achieve a running state, Aginity Premium can be accessed via a Chrome browser: